 I took her for a ride in the small outboard.
-We wound our way through a marshy, meandering stream that ended at a waterfall.
+We passed through marshland filled with grasses and cattails, tamaracks and red maples, winding our way through a meandering stream that ends at a waterfall.

-The wind was whipping the tree limbs above me as I walked the path, causing them to rub against each other, creating an eerie creaking sound like the opening of an attic door that hasn't had its hinges oiled in decades.
+The wind whipped the tree limbs overhead as I walked the path, creating an eerie sound like the opening of an attic door that hasn't had its hinges oiled in decades.
 It shattered my calm.
-I wondered if William would have heard the sound as well when he walked this path to visit his mistress Minnie.
+I wondered if William would have heard the sound as well when he biked this path to visit his mistress Minnie.
 Did he think the trees were warning him?
 Telling him to turn back?
 Did they make him question his motives and actions?
-And in the background, I could hear the undercurrent of waves lapping against the shore.
+In the background, I could hear the undercurrent of waves lapping against the shore.

-That first night alone I couldn’t sleep, thinking there was an unknown presence lurking beyond the walls of the cabin trying to get in: a branch whispering against the side of the cabin; a mouse scurrying in the loft above; the rain, pelting against the tin roof; and the waves thrashing the shore sent my imagination whirling.
-My thoughts wandered to the ghosts of the place: what happened to Minnie, the mistress of the cabin?
+That first night alone I couldn’t sleep, thinking there was an unknown presence lurking beyond the walls of the cabin trying to get in: a branch whispering against the side of the cabin; a mouse scurrying in the loft above.
+The rain, pelting against the tin roof; the waves thrashing the shore, sent my imagination whirling.
+My thoughts wandered to the ghosts of the place.
+What happened to Minnie, the mistress of the cabin?
 Did she pine away every night, waiting, longing for her lover, William, to return?
 My mind wouldn’t shut up.
 I had to let it go.
 I had just spent the day writing about these characters.
 Quickly I flipped on my battery-powered lantern and poured my thoughts into a journal.
-I reached for my iphone – one a.m. and I was wide awake.
+I reached for my iPhone – one a.m.
+I was wide awake.

-While at the main camp I took a private tour of William’s cabin.
+While at the main camp, I took a private tour of William’s cabin.
 His bed, still intact, was waiting for someone to sleep in it again, his desk, with his initials—WD —carved into it, stood forlornly facing the paned-glass window overlooking the lake.
-I fingered the dust settling on his books, and placed my hand against the cold, stone mantel of the fireplace.
-Looking around me I wondered what it must have felt like to own this place and command a battalion of servants to feed the fires, make the beds, and cook the food.
+I fingered the dust settling on his books and placed my hand against the cold, stone mantel over the fireplace.
+I wondered what it must have felt like to own this place and command a battalion of servants to feed the fires, make the beds and cook the food.
 I went to the library, plugged in, and wrote another ten pages of my novel.

 ‘I work for the college,’ he stumbled on his words, ‘was just going for a hike.’